 Sea turtles may be in the Maurice River cove area from May through November in the vicinity where dredging will take place, but likewise, are expected to migrate out of the area prior to dredging and placement operations.
 Generally, implementation of the preferred plan to dredge a lower section of the channel may impact listed species due to a minor temporary elevation of water turbidity and loss of potential benthic prey species.
-The dredging will be conducted by a hydraulic cutterhead type dredge which poses a low probability of impingement or entrainment of sea turtles or sturgeon.
-These species are unlikely to occur in the shallow water habitat of the proposed placement area adjacent to the Heislerville dike due to insufficient water depths.
+Dredging will be conducted by a hydraulic cutterhead dredge which poses a low probability of impingement or entrainment of sea turtles or sturgeon.
+These species are unlikely to occur in the shallow water habitat of the proposed placement area adjacent to the Heislerville dike due to insufficient water depths and decreasing water temperatures.
 Sea turtles do not nest in the state of New Jersey and sturgeon do not spawn in the project area so no young (i.e. less mobile life stages) of any of these species will be present during construction.
 Due to currents and tidal action, turbidity will dissipate quickly once dredging and placement operations cease.
-Although foraging capacity within the immediate placement area will be temporarily impacted, the project is expected to improve the wetland habitat in a relatively short period of time as elevated intertidal mudflat become recolonized by prey species and eventual saltmarsh vegetation re-establishes.
-The higher substrate elevations will serve to reduce the potential for future flood damages and other storm-related impacts.
+Although foraging capacity within the immediate placement area will be temporarily impacted, the project is expected to improve the wetland habitat in a relatively short period of time as elevated intertidal mudflat becomes recolonized by prey species and eventual saltmarsh vegetation re-establishes along the low marsh edges.
+The higher substrate elevations will serve to reduce the potential for future flood and wave damages and other storm-related impacts.

-Based on the available information, the proposed project may affect but is unlikely to adversely affect the continued existence of the above-listed threatened and endangered species.
-This determination is being coordinated with the NMFS and USFWS.
-In addition, the project is expected to have no adverse effects on state-listed species of birds.
+Based on the available information, the proposed project is unlikely to adversely affect the continued existence of the above-listed threatened and endangered species.
+This determination was coordinated with the NMFS Protected Resources Department and the New Jersey Field Office of the USFWS.
+In addition, the project is expected to have no significant adverse effects on state-listed species of birds.
 The project is intended to protect and restore important resting, feeding and nesting habitat for these species.
+To adhere to the USFWS' recommended time-of-year restriction periods for eastern black rail breeding and rufa red knot spring migration, the USACE will restrict construction activities within the primary BU placement area from April 1 to August 31 and from April 1 to September 15 in the secondary BU placement area.
+At the primary BU placement site, a USFWS biologist will conduct a site assessment within 6 hours prior to the start of mobilization activities (e.g. pipe placement) if initiated prior to September 15.